sap-tutorials/Tutorials/tutorials/abap-environment-behavior-action/abap-environment-behavior-action.md

 ### Implement determination

-  >**HINT:** A determination modifies instances of business objects based on trigger conditions.
+  >**Hint:** A determination modifies instances of business objects based on trigger conditions.
 Here, the code updates the relevant data instance of travel by setting the `overall_status` to A (for accepted.)
   To avoid authorization checks, you add the suffix `IN LOCAL MODE`.
   Determinations must be idempotent – i.e. the result must not differ, even if the determination is executed multiple times for the same key.